|

 First, the standard explanation of osmosis:

 A tank contains water.
-A quantity of sugar-water is introduced at the right end of the tank. |
+A quantity of sugar-water is introduced at the right end of the tank.

 Moving about randomly, the sugar molecules scatter throughout the tank until they are fairly evenly distributed.
 This can be interpreted as the water moving from an area of high water concentration (the left side of the tank) to an area of lower water concentration (the right side of the tank).
-Water naturally moved "across the concentration gradient," from high to low.
-(Notice that the sugar did the same it moved from an area of high sugar concentration to an area of low sugar concentration.) |
+Water naturally moved “across the concentration gradient,” from high to low.
+(Notice that the sugar did the same — it moved from an area of high sugar concentration to an area of low sugar concentration.)

 Now we perform the experiment again, but this time with a semi-permeable membrane separating the sugar-water from the pure water.
 The membrane has tiny pores in it which are large enough for water molecules to pass through, but too small for sugar molecules.
-What happens this time? |
+What happens this time?

-The water flows through the membrane into the right side of the tank this flow is called "osmosis".
-The membrane swells under the pressure of the invading water this is known as "osmotic pressure". |
+The water flows through the membrane into the right side of the tank — this flow is called “osmosis.”
+The membrane swells under the pressure of the invading water — this is known as “osmotic pressure.”

-What made the water do that?
-The standard explanations are: A. Water wants to move across its concentration gradient, from high to low, and this requires it to cross the membrane. or B. Molecules on both sides are bumping into the membrane.
-Because there is a higher concentration of water molecules on the left side of the membrane, water molecules will attempt to pass through a pore more often from left-to-right than right-to-left, resulting in a net flow of water from left-to-right. |
+A. Water wants to move across its concentration gradient, from high to low, and this requires it to cross the membrane. or B. Molecules on both sides are bumping into the membrane.
+Because there is a higher concentration of water molecules on the left side of the membrane, water molecules will attempt to pass through a pore more often from left-to-right than right-to-left, resulting in a net flow of water from left-to-right.

 Sounds good, doesn't it?
 But something's wrong.